Crucial NATO decisions expected in Finland, Sweden this week

 The Finnish Social Democrats led by Prime Minister Sanna Marin are likely to join other parties in Finland in endorsing a NATO application.
 The situation in Sweden isn’t as clear.

-The Swedish Social Democrats have always been staunchly committed to nonalignment, but party leader and Prime Minister Magdalena Andersson has said there’s a clear “before and after Feb.
+The Swedish Social Democrats have always been staunchly committed to nonalignment.
+But Prime Minister Magdalena Andersson, the party’s leader, has said there’s a clear “before and after Feb.
 24.”

-The party’s women’s faction, led by Climate and Environment Minister Annika Strandhall, has come out against NATO membership.
+Andersson and other top Social Democrats are believed to be leaning toward NATO membership, but several subgroupings of the party have come out against, including the women’s faction, led by Climate and Environment Minister Annika Strandhall.

 “We believe that our interests are best served by being militarily nonaligned,” Strandhall told Swedish broadcaster TV4.
 “Traditionally, Sweden has been a strong voice for peace and disarmament.”